How do I hire an excellent person?

 The most effective approach is to contact a reference by phone or in person.
 The supervisor or a member of the search team should conduct the reference interview.

 Yes.
 The best practice is to check references before making a job offer.
-Otherwise, you should consider making a job offer contingent upon obtaining satisfactory references.
+Sometimes organizations consider making a job offer contingent upon obtaining satisfactory references.
 However, this is poor practice as reference information should be a part of the overall employee information you are considering in order to make an offer.

 Quite often care and attention is afforded to hiring the best person and then the new hire’s orientation or integration into the company is neglected.
 This is always a poor reflection on the company and the hiring manager.
-See the Forms listing in the New Employee Orientation and Onboarding documents for more specific information.
+See the New Employee Orientation and Onboarding documents for more specific information.